 The only thing we did have was a ton of books.
 Well, not quite a ton more like a huge box full of Reader’s Digest that had been read and moved to the garage to make space for other books and our Kindles.
 They could work.
 I hate damaging any kind of book.
 It really freaks me out.
 It feels like I’m destroying someone’s life work.
 Are you like that too?

-To secure the “broken something” to her new bookish legs we measured the center point at the bottom of the “something” and drilled a hole big enough for the thread bar.
+To secure the “broken something” to her new bookish legs, I marked the center point at the bottom of the “something” and drilled a hole big enough for the thread bar to fit through.
 The thread bar was secured on the inside of the “something” with a nut.

-We found a picture of an old book spine and resized it to fit on the drawer.
-The picture was mod podge on and then we reattached the hardware using a knife.
-Sorry, sometimes I’m just too lazy to go get the proper tool for the job 🙂 That’s probably why our knives look like they do.
+I found a picture of an old book spine and resized it to fit on the drawer.
+The picture was mod podge on, and then I reattached the hardware using a knife.
+Sorry, sometimes I’m just too lazy to get the proper tool for the job 🙂 That’s probably why our knives look like they do.

 Now that broken “something” can stand proudly on her new leg 😀

-Our bookish side table and the luggage makeover we gave our dresser are probably two of my favorite makeovers ever.
+Our bookish side table and the luggage makeover we gave our dresser are probably my favorite makeovers ever.